wekan/minio-metadata/README.md

 - TLDR:
   - Bash scripts to transfer attachment and avatar files from MongoDB GridFS to Minio file server, using below CLI commands.
 - Why:
-  - To make MongoDB Server database size smaller (like from 800 GB to 10 GB), store files elsewhere, and have files visible in WeKan
+  - To make MongoDB Server database size smaller (like from 800 GB to 10 GB), store files elsewhere, and have files visible in upcoming version of WeKan.
   - It is very slow to backup 800 GB database, using mongodump to backup could take many days.
   - This separate file transfer tool is required, because using WeKan built-in migrations still has too many time consuming step.
   - Meteor WeKan will continue using MongoDB for text data.
 Files can be stored outside of MongoDB.